bostontrader/bookwerx-core/README.md

 #Introduction

-The purpose of **bookwerx-core** is to provide an API that supports multi-currency bookkeeping, using the good-ole double-entry model, slightly adapted to squeeze in multiple currencies.
+The purpose of **bookwerx-core** is to provide an API that supports multi-currency bookkeeping, using the double-entry bookkeeping model, slightly adapted to squeeze in multiple currencies.
 It uses [node](https://nodejs.org), [express](http://expressjs.com/), and [mongodb](https://www.mongodb.com/).

 Any application that deals with "money" (fiat, precious metals, cryptocoins) will quickly encounter the need for bookkeeping.
 Rolling your own methods are as usual, easier said than done, so perhaps you can save yourself some grief and enjoy **bookwerx-core** instead.

 With this API, the user can: